dhershman1/tap-junit/README.md

 Works with [tape](https://github.com/substack/tape) and other tap based tests just pipe it into tap-junit

-## Changelog

-You can checkout the changelog at: https://github.com/dhershman1/tap-junit/blob/master/changelog.md

 ## Parameters

 - `-c, --classname` - The name you want to apply to the `testsuite` element (if not set no name is given to the output testsuite)